alalbux/quick-knowledge-ramda/README.md

 `[a → b] → [a] → [b]`
 Apply `f => f (a → b) → f a → f b
 (a → b → c) → (a → b) → (a → c)`
-Parameters
-applyF
-applyX
-Returns

-*
-ap applies a list of functions to a list of values.

-Dispatches to the ap method of the second argument, if present.
-Also treats curried functions as applicatives.
 ```
 R.ap([R.multiply(2), R.add(3)], [1,2,3]); //=> [2, 4, 6, 4, 5, 6]
 R.ap([R.concat('tasty '), R.toUpper], ['pizza', 'salad']); //=> ["tasty pizza", "tasty salad", "PIZZA", "SALAD"]